Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Introduction

-\citet{lamarcaDustPowerUnravelling2024} exploited a large multi-wavelength dataset in one of the equatorial fields of the Galaxy and Mass Assembly survey \citep[GAMA;][]{driverGalaxyMassAssembly2011} at $z<1$ and estimated the AGN contribution fraction parameter, which measures the AGN light contribution to the total galaxy light, through spectral energy distribution (SED) modelling in the rest-frame wavelength range 3--30\,\micron.
-The AGN were selected with multiple diagnostics, that is X-ray, MIR, and SED modelling and a relation was proposed between the merger fraction and the AGN fraction relation, which revealed two distinct regimes.
+\citet{lamarcaDustPowerUnravelling2024} exploited a large multi-wavelength dataset at $z<1$ and estimated the AGN contribution fraction parameter, which measures the AGN light contribution to the total galaxy light, through spectral energy distribution (SED) modelling in the rest-frame wavelength range 3--30\,\micron.
+The AGN were selected with multiple diagnostics, that is, X-ray, MIR, and SED modelling and a relation was proposed between the merger fraction and the AGN fraction relation, which revealed two distinct regimes.
 When the AGN is not dominant (low AGN fraction), the fraction of mergers stays roughly constant, with mergers representing only a secondary AGN triggering mechanism.
 However, for very dominant AGN, where the AGN fraction exceeds 0.8, the merger fraction rises rapidly towards 100\%.
-A similar picture is observed in the merger fraction as a function of the AGN bolometric luminosity.
+A similar picture was observed in the merger fraction as a function of the AGN bolometric luminosity.
 These findings could explain some of the conflicting results in the literature.
 Secular processes may be the principal fuelling mechanisms in non-dominant and relatively faint AGN, while major mergers are the main or only viable channel to trigger the most powerful and dominant AGN.